gasolin/foxbox/README.md

-foxbox
+FoxBox
 =========

-FirefoxOS Build Environment in a VM.
+FirefoxOS Build Environment in a VM (Virtual Machine).
 Powered by vagrant and virtualbox.

+## Features

+- Edit source code in your main environment with any editor
+- Compile in VM without setup environment and required libraries

 ## Prerequisite